Marge in Chains

 "Marge in Chains" received a positive reception from television critics.
 The authors of I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide commented positively on the episode, as did reviews in The Daily Mirror and The Observer.

 Plot

-Many of Springfield's residents are persuaded by an advertisement to buy juicers made in Osaka and shipped from there.
-One of the packers has the flu and every package contains some of his germs.
-Osaka Flu spreads through Springfield.
-Every member of the Simpson family is affected, except Marge.
-Exhausted by caring for them all, she omits paying for Grampa's bottle of bourbon at the Kwik-E-Mart and is soon charged with shoplifting.
-Mayor Quimby dramatically reveals this to everyone in a public address.
+Troy McClure and Dr. Nick star in a TV advertisement for a juicer called the "Juice Loosener", which is manufactured in and shipped from Osaka, Japan.
+The advertisement persuades multiple Springfield residents to buy Juice Looseners.
+However, one of the packers in Osaka has the flu and every package contains some of his germs.
+The "Osaka Flu" spreads through Springfield.

+Every member of the Simpson family catches the flu, except Marge, who quickly becomes exhausted by caring for four family members.
+On a trip to the Kwik-E-Mart, Marge's exhaustion causes her to forget to pay for a bottle of bourbon that Grampa requested, and she is soon charged with shoplifting.
+Mayor Quimby dramatically reveals Marge's shoplifting to the town in a public address.
 Marge's reputation is damaged and the townspeople no longer trust her.
-The family hires Lionel Hutz to defend her, but she is convicted and sentenced to 30 days' imprisonment.
+The Simpson family hires Lionel Hutz to defend Marge, but due to Hutz's incompetence, Marge is convicted and sentenced to 30 days in prison.

 Marge's absence is felt by the family and the house falls into disarray.
-The annual bake sale also suffers – without Marge's marshmallow squares, the Springfield Park Commission fails to raise enough money to pay for a statue of Abraham Lincoln; they instead purchase a statue of Jimmy Carter.
-The townspeople are enraged by this, and riot.
-When Marge is released early on the orders of Quimby, she is given a hero's welcome.
-They unveil a statue for her, though it is just the Carter statue with Marge's hair added.
-The last scene shows Bart and Lisa playing on the statue, which has been converted into a tether ball post.
+The annual bake sale also suffers– without Marge's marshmallow squares, the Springfield Park Commission is short the money needed for a statue of Abraham Lincoln; they instead purchase a statue of Jimmy Carter.
+The townspeople are enraged by this (one person shouts, "He's history's greatest monster!") and riot.
+To save the town government's reputation, Quimby arranges for Marge to be released from jail early.
+When Marge arrives home, several townspeople are gathered in her front yard.
+Quimby unveils the Carter statue again, but it now has Marge's hairstyle, and the inscription has been changed from "Malaise Forever" to "Marge Forever".
+The statue is then converted into a tetherball post, which Bart and Lisa play with.